synbioks/Text-Mining-NLP/relation-extraction/README.md

     * **Does matter** if you are resuming for end-to-end training, this tells the optimizer to calculate the learning rate correctly.
 * `train-data`: path to the input data
     * ignored when `do-train` is false
+* `valid-data`: path to the validation data
+    * if not specified, it will be a random split of the training and validation (80/20 split).
 * `inference-data`: path to the data for inference task (e.g. ACS data)
     * ignored when `do-inference` is false
 * `balance-dataset`: whether or not to use stratified sampling during training